-- Our findings at inspection showed that systems were in place to ensure that all clinicians were up to date with both National Institute for Health and Care Excellence (NICE) guidelines and other locally agreed guidelines. - We also saw evidence to confirm that the practice used these guidelines to positively influence and improve practice and outcomes for patients. - Data from the Quality and Outcomes Framework (QOF) showed patient outcomes for all indicators were at or above average compared to the national average. - Staff were actively engaged in activities to monitor and improve quality and outcomes.
-Opportunities to participate in benchmarking, peer review and accreditation were proactively pursued in conjunction with their partner location; Drs Shamsee, Ward and Wilding. - Clinical audits demonstrated quality improvement. - The provider undertook quarterly audits of medical procedure competency.
-This included the insertion and removal of contraceptive devices and joint injections.
+- Data from the Quality and Outcomes Framework (QOF) showed patient outcomes were at or above average compared to the national average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - The provider undertook quarterly audits of medical procedure competency.
+This included on the insertion and removal of contraceptive devices and joint injections.
 All procedures were reviewed to check for any post procedure pain, infection or other complication. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.